AntonGrid/Axis-core/onchain/README.md

 value = 0,
 chainId, nonce, gas, maxFeePerGas as usual for your mainnet.
 Sign and broadcast the transaction using your preferred tool (Foundry cast send, Hardhat, web3.js, ethers.js, CLI wallet, etc.).
-Use the printed parameters in your own code.

-Instead of using the hex calldata, you can feed the parameters directly to your contract binding.
+Option B — Use the printed parameters in your own code Instead of using the hex calldata, you can feed the parameters directly to your contract binding.
 For example, in pseudo-TypeScript with ethers.js:

 await contract.submitAttestation(